nickmccarty/web-scraping-workshop/README.md

 ## Motivation

-Knee-deep in the middle of a research project, we want to obtain the summary of economic conditions for each Federal Reserve bank district.
+We want to obtain the summary of economic conditions for each Federal Reserve bank district.
 We know that this information is containined in the archived Federal Reserve Beige Book publications.

 ## Approach